mzusin/mz-math/README.md

 ## Get a point on a cubic Bézier curve

-Get a point on a cubic Bézier curve as a function of time.
+Get a point on a cubic Bézier curve as a function of time, where t is in the range [0, 1].

 **2D Vector**